Ethical Trading Policy

 We’ve pledged to actively source cellulose fibres, from time to time something slips through.
 When it does we re-address our processes.
 We also make sure it’s clear on the product listing

 Our packing is getting a refresh.
-At Lady K Loves we are actively switching to biodegradable packaging.
+At Lady K Loves we are actively switching to biodegradable and eco friendly packaging.
 We are also getting the bags our garments are posted to us in changed to an environmental option too.
 Any small piece of plastic is up for debate.
 Is it necessary?
 If not, it’s got to go.

 What’s most important to you?
 We’re always keen to hear back from our community about what they want to see in the clothing companies they choose to spend their money with & represent when they wear their designs.
 This ethical policy is a work in progress, and will evolve as our business changes.